Measures#

 Education, training and information

-• university degrees or special courses;
+• university degrees or special courses specifically aimed at training for environmental protection;

 CEPA 9.4